greguly/cielo-woocommerce/readme.txt

 * Corrigido limite de caracteres para o campo de cartão (não estava funcionando para cartão Aura).
 * Suporte confirmado para WooCommerce 2.4.

-== License ==

-Cielo WooCommerce is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Cielo WooCommerce is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Cielo WooCommerce.
-If not, see <http://www.gnu.org/licenses/>.